nils-woxholt/gen-fake-data-files/README.md

 # run from the src folder
 cd src

-# optionally set a local - default is en_US
+# optionally set a locale - default is en_US
 export FAKER_LOCALE=en_GB

 # let the program prompt you for inputs